software-mansion-labs/expo-horizon/example/README.md

 > [!NOTE]
 > When switching between `quest`/`android` targets, you need to prebuild the app to see changes reflected in the example app.
+> When changing config in `app.config.ts`, you need to prebuild the app to see changes reflected in the example app.